Michael Gross Bio

 Early Life and Background

-Michael Edward Gross was born in Chicago, Illinois, the son of Virginia Ruth Gross, a telephone operator, and William Oscar Gross, a tool designer.
-He and his younger sister, Mary Gross, were raised in Chicago in a Catholic household and attended local parochial schools during their early years.
+Michael Edward Gross was born in Chicago, Illinois, on June 21, 1947.
+He is the son of Virginia Ruth Gross, a telephone operator, and William Oscar Gross, a tool designer.
+He grew up alongside his younger sister, Mary Gross, who would later become a well-known actress and a former Saturday Night Live cast member.
+The siblings are also first cousins of actor Ron Masak, giving the family a deep connection to the entertainment world.

 Michael Gross Career